gracelu0/tokimon/README.md

 # tokimon

-This app allows you to create, update, display and delete Tokimons!
+This app allows users to create, read, update and delete Tokimons.
-Extra features:
-sorting by weight, height, total ability

 A Node.js app using [Express 4](http://expressjs.com/).